 USB speed test software has become a very important tool, especially when you want to check the write and read speeds of USB flash drives or SD cards.
 Not only that, many devices now use USB ports to connect to a computer or other devices.
 With these many devices using USB, it’s important to know the quality of the USB connection.

-Most people own more than one USB flash drives, either because they’re cheap enough to hoard or because just in case the other one broke down.
+Most people own more than one USB flash drive, either because they’re cheap enough to hoard or because just in case the other one broke down.
 Also, with a lot of counterfeit items in the market, it’s important to know that you’re getting what you paid for, this is where USB speed test software comes in.

-7 Best Free USB Speed Test Software to Test Read & Write Speed USB on a computer
+10 Best Free USB Speed Test Software to Test Read & Write Speed USB on a computer

-You can save or copy the score to use for later or compare it to other devices, by simply right clicking the title bar.
+You can save or copy the score to use for later or compare it to other devices, by simply right-clicking the title bar.

-SpeedOut is very clean and smooth to, it runs with no problems and leaves no footprints on your devices.
+SpeedOut is very clean and smooth too, it runs with no problems and leaves no footprints on your devices.
 You don’t need to format your drives to run tests and no files are overwritten inside the drives.
 If you want a quick way to test your USB drives with straightforward results, you should try this one.

-Before you run the test, we recommend that you drop the default test size to 50MB/100MB and number of passes to 1 or 2 for slower USB drives.
+Before you run the test, we recommend that you drop the default test size to 50MB/100MB and the number of passes to 1 or 2 for slower USB drives.
 CrystalDiskMark is designed for much faster devices that can satisfy many enthusiasts, so it can be very powerful.